LOZORD/me/ideas.markdown

 - Music album encryption/steganography (like from that one episode of Mr Robot).
 - Process and/or file abstraction for playing music via MIDI.
 - Learning about music generes via a pairing chat app with music service integration.
+- Develop a system that sews together sonically/tonally consistent music and ads instead of the insanity we have now.
+- PNG-to-SVG compressor (turning patches of similar colors into a single blob in SVG).
+Could be a cool use of the Voronoi splitting algorithm.

 ## Mobile